-The Aspen Global Change Institute (AGCI) is a nonprofit organization with a mission to advance global change science and solutions.
-As described in our Strategic Plan, the goals of the Institute are to further understanding of human and Earth systems, catalyze solutions at speed and scale, and nurture diverse and inclusive community across research and practice.
-This includes work on topics such as climate change, energy technology and policy, natural resource management, and science policy.
-AGCI programs include interdisciplinary workshops, cross-cutting research, and technical assistance to practitioners implementing solutions to global change.
+The Aspen Global Change Institute is a nonprofit organization with a mission to advance global change science and solutions.
+As described in our Strategic Plan, AGCI’s goals are to further understanding of human and Earth systems, catalyze solutions at speed and scale, and nurture diverse and inclusive community across research and practice.
+This expansive mandate includes work on community resilience, energy transformation, water in the US West, and inclusive and equitable science, as well as emerging topics within the domain of global change.
+In practice, AGCI convenes interdisciplinary workshops, conducts collaborative research, and technical assistance to those implementing solutions to global change.
 Running through the Institute’s DNA is a strong institutional commitment to excellence in science that is actionable and inclusive.
-AGCI was founded in 1989 and is a Colorado-based 501(c)(3) organization that supports staff and partners working to implement a mission that is international in scope yet grounded in local contexts and problem domains.
-As an "Institute Without Walls," AGCI staff and consultants are based in Colorado, Michigan, Massachusetts, Maine, New Hampshire, Washington, and Oregon.

 - Demonstrated creative problem-solving abilities

 - Commitment to collaboration and community building in all partnerships and programs (both internal and external)

 - Demonstrated excellence in organizational, managerial, and interpersonal skills

 - Desire to join and foster the growth of a dynamic nonprofit organization

 Start date is flexible within May-June of 2023.
 AGCI will consider flexible FTEs and joint appointments (e.g., academic teaching and advising).
 AGCI operates an office in Basalt, Colorado, with staff in satellite locations as part of its “institute without walls” approach.